-I have been in private practice in Vienna since 1999 seeing primarily adults (including older adults), couples, and older adolescents.
+I have been in private practice in northern Virginia since 1999 seeing primarily adults (including older adults), couples, and older adolescents.
 I receive referrals from physicians and through word of mouth.
 Many of my clients come from different cultural backgrounds than myself.
 I have enjoyed working with and learning from people of many diverse backgrounds.
 I also have a number of church referred clients, some of whom discuss issues of faith in the context of therapy.

 Another exciting area of my work is helping athletes improve their performance.
 Having taught Sports Psychology for several years, as well as conducted mental training for college athletes at George Mason University, I have experience helping high school, college and professional athletes use methods that are supported by research to take their game to a new level.
 This involves working specifically on their goals and values, managing arousal and anxiety levels, learning to accept negative emotional states and using various methods to focus on their game.
 In addition, many athletes learn where they encounter problems (e.g. anxiety, inconsistency, lack of confidence), and determine how they may get in their own way.
 Teaching mindfulness (from the Mindfulness Acceptance and Commitment program as well as Mindfulness Based Stress Reduction approaches) in this area is one of the most energizing and exciting things I have done in my career.
 It is empowering to watch athletes formulate goals, work to achieve them and succeed.